S.J.D. candidates will:

 Participate in the core S.J.D. curriculum throughout their time in residence.
 The core curriculum has three components: 1) the S.J.D.
 Colloquium, 3 credits per semester, which explores what constitutes effective legal scholarship, with a particular focus on comparative law and frequent guest speakers from the international faculty; 2) the S.J.D.
 Seminar, 3 credits per semester, which covers methodology for writing a dissertation and involves regular presentations by students; and 3) the Fellows Collaborative, a not-for credit course on U.S. jurisprudence extending over 4 semesters.

 Make appropriate and adequate progress towards the completion of a dissertation.
-At the end of each academic year, the candidate’s dissertation committee will report to the Associate Dean for Graduate Programs whether the candidate is making satisfactory academic progress.
-If, in the opinion of the dissertation committee and the Associate Dean for Graduate Programs, the candidate is not making appropriate progress, the candidate may be terminated from the program.
+At the end of each academic year, candidates report to their supervisors and the Director of the S.J.D.
+Program on their progress.
+If, in the opinion of the supervisor and the Director of the S.J.D.
+Program, a candidate is not making appropriate progress, that candidate may be terminated from the program.

 Submit a dissertation that is accepted by the candidate's dissertation committee and complete an oral defense of the dissertation.
 The dissertation must make an original and substantial contribution to legal scholarship by raising, expanding upon or answering an important question and exercising independent critical ability in making the argument.